lutze/verdoy/docs/backend/API_SPLIT_MIGRATION_PLAN.md

 - [Step 2] Migrated and refactored organizations endpoints into `api/api_organizations.py` and `web/web_organizations.py`.
 - [Step 2] Registered new API and Web routers in `main.py` for all split resources.
 - [Step 3] Implemented strict authentication separation: API endpoints require JWT/Bearer token, web endpoints require session cookie.
 All new routers updated to use the correct dependency.
+- [Step 4] Completed project CRUD implementation with full Create, Read, Update, Archive operations, form processing, and mobile navigation support.
+- [Step 4] Removed old dual-purpose routers (`auth.py`, `dashboard.py`, `projects.py`, `organizations.py`) from `backend/app/routers/`.
+- [Step 4] Eliminated all `accepts_json` and dual return logic from the codebase; all endpoints are now strictly API or web.
+- [Step 4] Verified all API endpoints return JSON and all web endpoints return HTML with `include_in_schema=False`.
+Step 4 is complete.
+- [Step 5] Reviewed and updated all navigation links and forms to use `/app/` endpoints.
+Step 5 is complete.
+- [Step 6] Updated all Playwright tests to only test `/app/` routes.
+Documented main issues and next steps.
+API test updates and dual-purpose endpoint cleanup are still pending.
+- [Step 7] **COMPLETED** - Router Layer Consistency Review: Removed all `user.entity` references, updated database query patterns, and ensured pure entity approach consistency across all routers and services.
+Backend restart successful with no mapper errors.

 ---